 Metamucil Side Effects

 Metamucil has been around a long time and I’m not aware of problems when it is used as directed.
 For healthy people Metamucil is very safe.
-With that in mind, here is a list of things worth mentioning for those who may try Metamucil for weight loss.
+With this in mind, here is a list of things worth mentioning for those who may try Metamucil for weight loss.
 This list is not a complete so if anyone has any medical issues, speak to their doctor for more personalized information.

-The product label tells us that each teaspoon of Metamucil has 25 mg of phenylalanine.
-This is an amino acid that some people have trouble processing.
+The product label tells us each teaspoon of Metamucil has 25 mg of phenylalanine.
+This is an amino acid some people have trouble processing.
 This can lead to a buildup of phenylalanine.
 For more information on this condition, called PKU, see this website.

 Like all fiber, taking in too much for dieting can lead to diarrhea.
 Really bad cases of diarrhea can lead to electrolyte imbalances which can cause irregular heart beating.
 Granted, this is a worst case scenario but I wanted to mention this just in case some took things to extreme by munching on fiber wafers all day and washing it down with Metamucil.
 That’s probably not a smart thing to do.